jsatuit/range-time-plot/README.md

 - **Experiment files are not included** in this repository.
 To be able to run this program, you must have some.
 - In most cases, the program should divides experiment cycle correctly into subcycles.
 In some cases, the program may divide into subcycles in a wrong way because of assumptions on time structure of the .tlan file.
 This program presumes that experiment cycle is divided into subcycles by the command SETTCR as long as the following number is not zero.
 Using SETTCR to divide experiment into subcycles is not nessesary or obligatory.
 Therefore, there may be experiments that are shown with strange subcycle divison.
 - Some plots of the discontinued experiment `cp1l` are empty.
 This is correct behaviour.
 The experiment starts with an empty subcycle and every fourth subcycle is without transmission or reception.
+- The frequencies in VHF experiments are wrong.
+They are correct for UHF experiments.

 # Install and run
 Download program and install dependencies in a virtual environment